-In order to avoid large bloc replacements of Directors in one single episode, with the corresponding loss of experience, induction and integration challenges, the Board of Directors discussed and envisaged a smoother, yearly replacement schedule; besides, the Board of Directors has adopted criteria limiting the appointment of a Director to a maximum of three consecutive terms of three years each (with possible exceptions), and setting an age limit of seventy five years at the time of appointment.
+In order to avoid large bloc replacements of Directors in one single episode, with the corresponding loss of experience, induction and integration challenges, the Board of Directors discussed and envisaged a smoother, yearly replacement schedule; besides, the Board of Directors has adopted criteria limiting the appointment of a Director to a maximum of three consecutive terms of three years each (with possible exceptions) and setting an age limit of seventy five years at the time of appointment.
 The Board perceives this to be the first step to a more optimal turnover of the Board of Directors, the principle of which is embodied in the provisions of the Internal Rules of the Board of Directors.
 Further steps to implement the staggered Board will be proposed at the AGM of 2016 to create a schedule of staggered retirements and inductions consistent with the Dutch Corporate Governance Code and with the present Internal Rules of the Board of Directors.

-Board attendance
+Board Attendance

 Directors Attendance

 Number of meetings in 2014 7

 Denis Ranque (Chairman) 7/ 7

 Thomas Enders (CEO) 7/ 7

 Manfred Bischoff 5/ 7

 Ralph D. Crosby 7/ 7

-Hans-Peter Keitel 6/7
+Hans-Peter Keitel 6/ 7

 Hermann-Josef Lamberti 7/ 7

-Anne Lauvergeon 6/7
+Anne Lauvergeon 6/ 7

 Lakshmi N. Mittal 6/ 7

 Sir John Parker 7/ 7

-Michel Pébereau 6/7
+Michel Pébereau 6/ 7

-Josep Piqué i Camps 3/7
+Josep Piqué i Camps 3/ 7

 Jean-Claude Trichet 7/ 7

-Board evaluation 2014
+Board Evaluation 2014

-The evaluation of the Board of Directors was conducted through December 2014 and January 2015 by Spencer Stuart, through individual interviews of all board members.
+The evaluation of the Board of Directors was conducted through December 2014 and January 2015 by Spencer Stuart, through individual interviews of all Board Members.

-The interviews covered directors' expectations, governance fit, board effectiveness, board composition, committees as viewed from the Board and as viewed by their members, board areas of expertise and working processes, chairmanship, interaction with executive management, shareholders, and stakeholders.
-The subsequent discussion of the report by the whole board was action-oriented.
+The interviews covered Directors' expectations, governance fit, Board effectiveness, Board composition, committees as viewed from the Board and as viewed by their Members, Board areas of expertise and working processes, Chairmanship, interaction with executive management, shareholders and stakeholders.
+The subsequent discussion of the report by the whole Board was action-oriented.

-Board members were unanimous in finding that the Board meets the highest standards internationally, and to point out the steady progress made by the Board, especially since the implementation of the new governance, which is considered balanced and effective.
+Board Members were unanimous in finding that the Board meets the highest standards internationally and to point out the steady progress made by the Board, especially since the implementation of the new governance, which is considered balanced and effective.
 Board dynamics and performance are rated high.
-The Board's decision-making process fits both director's and management's expectations, and the contribution of Board committees is high.
-Mutual trust between board and management is strong.
+The Board's decision-making process fits both Director's and Management's expectations, and the contribution of Board Committees is high.
+Mutual trust between the Board and Management is strong.